Last Updated on

 The following tips can be used while dealing with dry skin:

-- Use mild cleansers to clean your skin rather than harsh soaps which can raid the skin of the essential oils.
+- Use mild cleansers to clean your skin rather than harsh soaps which can rob the skin of the essential oils.
 Always remember to pat dry your skin after washing instead of rubbing it.

 - If you are troubled with dry skin, refrain from wearing synthetic clothes as they trap heat which can aggravate the condition.
 Opt for comfortable cool, cotton fabrics.
-But, do not starch the cotton clothing.
+But, do not starch cotton clothing.

 - Resist the temptation to scratch the dry skin no matter how itchy it feels.
 Scratching can cause small cuts or cracks in the skin leaving it exposed to infections.